Bruno Iribarne

-Bruno Iribarne Alemán (born 18 August 2004), sometimes known as just Bruno, is a Spanish professional footballer who plays as a goalkeeper for UD Almería.
+Bruno Iribarne Alemán (born 18 August 2004), sometimes known as just Bruno, is a Spanish professional footballer who plays as a goalkeeper for Burgos CF.

 Club career

 Early career

 Born in Aguadulce, Roquetas de Mar, Almería, Andalusia, Iribarne began his career with hometown side AD Parador as a forward.
 After his teammate got injured, he replaced him as a goalkeeper, and did not leave the position ever since.

 Iribarne subsequently represented UD Ciudad de Roquetas, AD Marinas Urbanización, Málaga CF and UD Almería as a youth, before joining Real Madrid's La Fábrica in 2018.
 Released by the latter club in 2022, he returned to Almería, helping the Juvenil side to reach the final of the 2023 Copa del Rey Juvenil.

 Almería

 Promoted to the reserves ahead of the 2023–24 season, Iribarne made his senior debut on 10 September 2023, starting in a 0–0 Tercera Federación away draw against Atlético Malagueño.
 He started to train with the main squad in April 2024, and remained a starter with the B's as they achieved promotion to Segunda Federación.

 Iribarne made his first team debut on 30 October 2024, starting in a 2–1 away win over UD San Sebastián de los Reyes, for the campaign's Copa del Rey; he became the first goalkeeper born in the province to debut for the club in nearly 20 years, after Ricardo Molina's debut in 2005.
 On 30 June of the following year, he renewed his contract with the club until 2029.